Richard Poon: Career

 As a musician, Poon has performed in various lounges and bars across Metro Manila with his four-piece band, as well as in weddings.
 He used to regularly perform at Eastwood Central Plaza.

 As a recording artist, he is known for covering standards and classic pop songs, including Filipino songs.
 He has also written songs, including "Lalala" which was performed by Regine Velasquez and Piolo Pascual for the soundtrack of their film Paano Kita Iibigin?.

 Poon cites Harry Connick, Michael Bublé and Jose Mari Chan as having influenced his singing style.

 Television

 Poon was one of the regular performers in the Sunday variety show ASAP (ABS-CBN channel 2).
 He was formerly part of the ASAP Sessionistas segment together with Sitti, Aiza Seguerra, Juris Fernandez, Duncan Ramos, Princess Velasco and Kean Cipriano.

 Personal life

 Poon married Maricar Reyes on June 9, 2013, at the Bellevue Hotel in Alabang, Muntinlupa.

 Political views

 Poon is an outspoken supporter of 16th Philippine president Rodrigo Duterte.
-During the 2016 elections, he stated his disdain for Liberal Party's "Yellow control" in government.
+During the 2016 elections, he stated his disdain for the Liberal Party's "Yellow control" in government.
 On social media, he has expressed support for United States president Donald Trump and skepticism of mainstream media.